prettythapa5/JavaBasicConcepts/README.md

-# RandomJavaBasicConcepts
+# JavaBasicConcepts
-This repository contains some random core java basic concepts, taht were learnt by running the sample line of codes
+This repository contains some core java basic concepts, that were learnt by running the sample line of codes